Barbara Erickson London: World War II

-London was moved to an Army airbase in Long Beach, California and became a squad commander and was there along with Cornelia Fort, Evelyn Sharp, Barbara Towne, and Bernice Batten.
+London was moved to an Army airbase in Long Beach, California, and became a squad commander and was there along with Cornelia Fort, Evelyn Sharp, Barbara Towne, and Bernice Batten.
 She took many long trips from this base of picking up and delivering planes.
 She once left her base in California to deliver a plane in New Jersey.
 "They sent me up to Buffalo.
 I picked up an airplane there and delivered it to Montana.
 They sent me from there to Kansas City, where I picked up another plane and took it to Alabama, which put me on the East Coast, and so they sent me up to Long Island for another plane that I took back to California.
 I was gone a month—with one change of clothes!"
 Female pilots like London typically carried a small bag of clothes due to a lack of room in the planes they flew.

-In March 1944, London became only woman who had received the Air Medal after flying 8,000 miles.
+In March 1944, London became the only woman who had received the Air Medal after flying 8,000 miles.
 These 8,000 miles consisted of four separate 2,000 mile trips flown in just five days during the summer of 1943.
 She first delivered a DC-3 from her base in California and flew it to base in Fort Wayne, Indiana.
 She then picked up a P-47 Thunderbolt at that base and delivered it to California.
-Then she picked up a P-51 Mustang and delivered it back to For Wayne.
+Then she picked up a P-51 Mustang and delivered it back to Fort Wayne.
 Finally, she picked up another P-47 Thunderbolt and took it back to her airbase.

-London made her final trip on December 19, 1944 from Long Beach to Sacramento, California delivering a P-61.
+London made her final trip on December 19, 1944, from Long Beach to Sacramento, California, delivering a P-61.
 She was then picked up by military transport and brought back to Long Beach.

 Later life

 London married Jack London Jr. in April 1945, who was also a pilot.
 Her daughter, Terry London Rinehart, became an airline pilot.
+Her grandson, Justin Rinehart is a captain at United Airlines.

+Both granddaughters are also pilots as well.

 After the war, London wanted to continue to fly, but she was turned down by airlines that forwarded her stewardess applications instead.